amd/ryzen-ai-documentation/docs/olive_quant.rst

         }

-For a complete description of the ``VitisAIQuantization`` pass, refer to the `VitisAIQuantization pass reference guide <https://microsoft.github.io/Olive/api/passes.html#vitis-ai-quantization>`_
+For a complete description of the ``VitisAIQuantization`` pass, refer to the `VitisAIQuantization pass reference guide <https://microsoft.github.io/Olive/api/passes.html#vitis-ai-quantization>`_.

 Checking the Configuration
 **************************

-Before running quantization with Olive, you can optionally execute a setup mode to identify additional packages that may need to be installed to supported the passes set in the configuration JSON file.
+Before running quantization with Olive, you can optionally execute a setup mode to identify additional packages that might need to be installed to support the passes set in the configuration JSON file.

 .. code-block::